paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 Notice that we are using the ```fromMe``` property to conditionally add a CSS class to the container of the message.

 ## 5. The Chat Input
-The chat input component is displayed underneath the message list, and allows the user to enter a message to be send to the server.
+The chat input component is displayed underneath the message list and allows the user to enter a message to be sent to the server.
 The component is a simple form with a single text input field.
-When the user presses enter, the input box should clear and it should emit an event to the parent component.
+When the user presses enter, the input box should be cleared and it should emit an event to the parent component.

 As always, let's start with the render method